 The land is spread over seven terraces of olive and almond trees, with rough and sometimes steep tracks in between, so visitors need to be fit and in a good state of physical health.

 Visitors will have their own bed and possibly own room too, but depending on guests at any time, may be expected to share a twin bedroom with one other volunteer.
 There are two twin rooms currently available for volunteers.
-Camping in your own tent would also be possible too.
+There is also a large tent on the land which can accommodate two.
 The cottage is reasonably comfortable and has all basic amenities (including shared bathroom and a shower room in one of the bedrooms), although it is quite small and open-plan in the arrangement of rooms, so personal space and privacy are extremely limited.

 The Alpujarras is a popular area for visitors throughout the year, and there are many interesting sights in the various white mountain villages and possibilities for hiking or outdoor activities, such as horse-riding.
-Orgiva, the hub town of the area, is about 15 mins walk away.
 With a car, several great beaches (including three nudist) can be reached in under an hour, and a bus to Granada city takes about 75 mins.
-Malaga is a 3 hour bus trip from Orgiva, although can be reached by car in about 90 mins.
+Malaga is a 3 hour direct bus trip away, although can be reached by car in about 90 mins.

 Limited internet access